 If you need help or wish to report a crime

 - Call 9-1-1 if it is a situation where imminent danger is present.
 To know what types of situations are urgent go to: 311 City Services Winnipeg.
 It also has useful guidelines on how to call 911.

-- You can visit the Brandon Police Service, Winkler Police Service, Morden Police Service, Altona Police Service for more information.
-For emergency calls, you can reach these stations also by using 911.
+- If you are living in these areas, visit Brandon Police Service, Winkler Police Service, Morden Police Service, Altona Police Service for more information.
+You can also reach these stations by using 9-1-1 in emergency cases.

-- You can find and contact a specific RCMP detachment in Manitoba on this page.
-You can locate it by city or postal code.
+- Find and contact a specific RCMP detachment in Manitoba on this page.
+You can search by city or postal code.

-To know more about Canada’s system of justice, go to the Department of Justice website.
-If you need more legal help, please refer to the Community resources below for free legal aid or assistance.
+To know more about Canada’s justice system, go to the Department of Justice website.
+If you need legal help, please refer to the Community resources below for free legal aid or assistance.